Naveed83067/FareShare-Ride-Sharing-System/README.md

 # FareShare-Ride-Sharing-System
 FareShare is a software engineering project to develop a localized, cross-platform ride-sharing application for the Pakistani market.
 The system aims to provide a reliable, cost-effective alternative to existing international platforms by focusing on fair pricing for riders and sustainable commission rates for drivers.

-This repository contains the deliverables for Milestone 1: the Project Proposal and the initial documentation setup.
-The system will be developed using the Incremental Development Model and a React Native / Node.js / MongoDB technology stack to support deployment on both Android and iOS.
+This repository contains the deliverables for the FareShare (A ride sharing system) that is being developed as a Software Engineering course project.

 Group Members:

-Muhammad Naveed (Group Lead)

-NUM-BSCS-2024-54

-bscs24f54@namal.edu.pk

-Muhammad Munawar (Group member)

-NUM-BSCS-2024-60

-bscs24f60@namal.edu.pk

-Areeba Tahir (Group member)
+Muhammad Naveed (Group Lead)             Muhammad Munawar (Group member)                Areeba Tahir (Group member)

-NUM-BSCS-2024-15
+NUM-BSCS-2024-54                         NUM-BSCS-2024-60                               NUM-BSCS-2024-15

-bscs24f15@namal.edu.pk
+bscs24f54@namal.edu.pk                   bscs24f60@namal.edu.pk                         bscs24f15@namal.edu.pk

 Instructor: Asiya Batool (Department of Computer Science)